From rotating attractors to extremal black holes with axionic hair: Introduction

 Scalar fields coupled to electromagnetism arise naturally in different domains of physics \cite{GIBBONS1988741,Garfinkle:1990qj,Sen:1992ua}.
-In dimensional reduction, a dilaton appears already in the simplest Kaluza–Klein setup: starting from five-dimensional vacuum Einstein gravity and compactifying on a circle yields four-dimensional Einstein–Maxwell theory coupled to a massless scalar (the dilaton) \cite{Kaluza:1921tu,Klein1926}.
-String effective actions further supply a pseudoscalar axion via dualization of the Kalb–Ramond 2‑form \cite{PhysRevLett.40.223,PhysRevLett.40.279,Svrcek:2006yi,Ortin:2015hya}.
-The minimal four‑dimensional truncation that captures these features is the Einstein–Maxwell–dilaton–axion (EMDA) model.
-From the particle‑physics side, axions arise as pseudo‑Nambu–Goldstone bosons in the context of the strong‑CP problem and are compelling dark‑matter candidates \cite{Marsh:2015xka,Peccei:1977hh,Bergstrom:2009ib}.
+In dimensional reduction, a dilaton appears already in the simplest Kaluza-Klein setup: starting from five-dimensional vacuum Einstein gravity and compactifying on a circle yields four-dimensional Einstein-Maxwell theory coupled to a massless scalar (the dilaton) \cite{Kaluza:1921tu,Klein1926}.
+String effective actions further supply a pseudoscalar axion via dualization of the Kalb-Ramond 2‑form \cite{PhysRevLett.40.223,PhysRevLett.40.279,Svrcek:2006yi,Ortin:2015hya}.
+The minimal four‑dimensional truncation that captures these features is the Einstein-Maxwell-dilaton-axion (EMDA) model.
+From the particle‑physics side, axions arise as pseudo‑Nambu-Goldstone bosons in the context of the strong‑CP problem and are compelling dark‑matter candidates \cite{Marsh:2015xka,Peccei:1977hh,Bergstrom:2009ib}.

-In this work, we analyse attractors and extremal rotating black holes in Einstein–Maxwell–axion theory.
+In this work, we analyse attractors and extremal rotating black holes in Einstein-Maxwell-axion theory.
 We show that rotating attractors with axionic hair exist only in the purely electric or purely magnetic charge sectors; regular dyonic attractors are excluded.
 This emerges both perturbatively and non‑perturbatively from the axion equation in the NHEG.
-We, therefore, focus on the purely electric sector and construct rotating EMA attractors across representative values of the axion–photon coupling $g_{_{\psi\gamma\gamma}}$.
+We, therefore, focus on the purely electric sector and construct rotating EMA attractors across representative values of the axion-photon coupling $g_{_{\psi\gamma\gamma}}$.
 Second, we show that a large subset (but not all) of these rotating attractors extend to asymptotically flat, rotating extremal solutions.
 In particular, we construct global solutions that interpolate between the electric NHEG and asymptotically flat infinity.
 Within this branch, the horizon data are fixed by extremizing the EMA entropy function, decoupled from asymptotic moduli, in line with the attractor mechanism \cite{Sen:2007qy,Astefanesei:2006dd,Astefanesei:2007bf}.
 We also identify a region in parameter space near the static limit in which the extremal, asymptotically flat solutions do not admit a smooth NHEG.

 Hence, we emphasize that while NHEG analyses are an efficient way to organize the extremal sector and make horizon‑level statements, the existence of an NHEG does not imply the existence (or uniqueness) of a corresponding global black‑hole solution.
 Conversely, the absence of a smooth NHEG is a diagnostic of non‑smooth extremal limits.
 Our construction explicitly exhibits both behaviours: extended branches where horizon data integrate to full spacetimes, and non‑extended branches where extremal solutions lack a smooth near‑horizon limit.